 What Causes Macular Degeneration?

-As of 2013, the cause for macular degeneration remains unknown.
-However, many experts believe certain risk factors contribute to its development.
+The exact cause of macular degeneration remains unknown, although many experts believe certain risk factors contribute to its development.
 See below.

-The following risk factors are known to correlate with the development of macular degeneration.
-They include:
+The following risk factors are known to correlate with the development of macular degeneration:

 - Genetics or family history of the disease

-- Race: macular degeneration is more common among Caucasians, though it occurs to all races
+- Race: macular degeneration is more common among Caucasians, though it can occur in all races

 - Skin pigmentation: fairer or lighter skinned people are at a higher risk